Structured populations

 The dynamics of these butterflies during the summer months is as follows (estimates from Hunt & Tongan 2017):

 Each female adult butterfly can lay up to \(45\) viable eggs, of which only \(3.4\%\) survive to the chrysalis stage.
-Eggs that make it to the chrysalis stage survive into the adult stage at rate of \(85\%\), and adults have a survival rate of \(25\%\).
+Eggs that make it to the chrysalis stage survive into the adult stage at rate of \(85\%\).

 Your task : Draw the life transition diagram and write the transition matrix for the monarch butterfly.